ussian/Vim-Config/Arch-Base-Install-+-Grub-(BIOS).md

 If you by mistake deletes a partion you didn´t want to delete, just click enter when you are hovering over "`[   Quit    ]`"<BR>

-I only have 1 partion so i will be deleting just that by hovering over "/dev/sda1" with the up and down arrow keys and choose "[ Delete ]" by moving the hover bar with left and right arrow keys.<BR>
+I only have 1 partion so i will be deleting just that by hovering over "`/dev/sda1`" with the up and down arrow keys and choose "`[ Delete ]`" by moving the hover bar with left and right arrow keys.<BR>
-When you are hovering over the partion and "[ Delete ]" hit enter to delete it<BR>
+When you are hovering over the partion and "`[ Delete ]`" hit enter to delete it.<BR>

-There should now be a new device called "Free space" which obviously isn´t a device but is just unallocated space<BR>
+There should now be a new device called "`Free space`" which obviously isn´t a device but is just unallocated space<BR>
-If you have multiple partions that you delete those will add up into the free space.<BR>
+If you have multiple partions that you delete, those will add up into the free space.<BR>

-To make a new partion hover over the "Free space" and "[   New   ]" then hit enter.<BR>
+To make a new partion hover over the "`Free space`" and "`[   New   ]`" then hit enter.<BR>
 It will by default suggest the maximum size of the partion which should amount to the same amount of free space<BR>
-And this is, as i said earlier, where there are multiple choicses on what to do and for those go look at the "partioning and formatting folder"<BR>
+And this is, as i said earlier, where there are multiple choicses on what to do and for those go look at the [Arch Wiki](https://wiki.archlinux.org/index.php/partitioning#Partition_scheme) or google it<BR>

 Well i´ll be making just one root partion.
 To do this, you just choose the default size (eg. all of the free space)<BR>
-After choosing the size it will ask if should be a "[ primary ]" or "[extended]" you should choose "[ primary ]" if you are gonna have  four partions or less (more info in the "partioning and formatting folder").<BR>
+After choosing the size it will ask if should be a "`[ primary ]`" or "`[extended]`" you should choose "`[ primary ]`" if you are gonna have  four partions or less (more information [here](http://www.howtogeek.com/193669/whats-the-difference-between-gpt-and-mbr-when-partitioning-a-drive/)).<BR>
 When you have choosen the partion type you should be back at the same screen as when you ran the "cfdisk" command only difference would be the partions.<BR>

 I will be marking my single partion as "bootable" by hovering over the partion and the option "[bootable]" then hitting enter<BR>
-More information on which partion should be bootable in the "partioning and formatting folder"<BR>
+More information on which partion should be bootable in the [Arch Wiki](https://wiki.archlinux.org/index.php/partitioning#Partition_scheme)<BR>

-To confirm the partion changes you will need to hover over the "[  Write  ]" option and hit enter<BR>
+To confirm the partion changes you will need to hover over the "`[  Write  ]`" option and hit enter<BR>
-You will then be asked if you are sure that you want to make these changes. type "yes" or "no" depending if you are done.
-Be warned you type "yes" you wont be able to get the data back.<BR>
+You will then be asked if you are sure that you want to make these changes. type "`yes`" or "`no`" depending if you are done.
+Be warned you type "`yes`" you wont be able to get the data back.<BR>
-Afterwards you just the hoverbar to the "[  Quit  ]" and hit enter to exit.<BR>
+Afterwards you just the hoverbar to the "`[  Quit  ]`" and hit enter to exit.<BR>

+##Formating
-Now when we are done with partioning we need to format (And again more details in "partioning and formatting folder")<BR>
+Now when we are done with partioning we need to format the partion(And again more details in [Arch Wiki filesystems](https://wiki.archlinux.org/index.php/File_systems#Create_a_filesystem))<BR>
 We will just format our single root partion to the filsystem "ext4".
 To do this run this command:<BR>
 `mkfs.ext4 /dev/sda1`<BR>
-Remember that we format partions and NOT disk so put that number at the end even if you only have one partion.<BR>
+Remember that we format partions and NOT disk so put that number at the end, even if you only have one partion.<BR>
-If the partion contains a filesystem (even if you did delete you partion) it will ask if you want to proceed anyway here you should answer "y".<BR>
+If the partion contains a filesystem (even if you did delete your partion) it will ask if you want to proceed anyway.
+Here you should answer "`y`".<BR>
 if any errors occur, try googling it :)<BR>

-Now we are done with partioning and formatting and we now need to mount our newly made ROOT partion filesystem, you do that like so:<BR>
+Now we are done with partioning and formatting and we now need to mount our newly made ROOT partion filesystem, you do this like so:<BR>
 `mount /dev/sda1 /mnt`<BR>
 "`/dev/sda1`" is you partion and "`/mnt`" is where you mount the partion to.<BR>
 you´ll also need to mount your other partions if you have any other partions.
 I wont be doing this i´ll only show how to do it.
-So i wont be doing anything inside that box.<BR>
+So i wont be doing anything inside the box below.<BR>

 ```
 ┌───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┐